bhisaac/5eFP/5eFP-SRD.md

 ---

 (floating section)
-# Downtime
+# Between Adventures
-At the start of a player's downtime round, that player may (board game: choose and place a worker from thier character sheet on the appropriate regions on the HQ map) choose and gain the benefits of one downtime activity (see below).
-All PCs have this basic option no matter how many Coin they have.
+At the start of a player's downtime round, that player may (board game: choose and place a worker from their character sheet on the appropriate regions on the HQ map) choose and gain the benefits of one downtime activity (see below).
+All PCs have this basic option no matter how many coins they have.

 ## Spending Coin
 After the conclusion of a 5eFP session, players take 1 or more rounds of downtime.
 At the start of the downtime phase, PCs each roll a d20, adding the number of coins they currently have as a modifier.
 This number represents their downtime initiative.
 Each rolls a d20 and adds the number of Coins they currently have.
 This is called the downtime initiative, or just initiative.

-### Downtime Activities
+## Downtime Activities
 Whenever a PC chooses a specific downtime activity, it cannot be chosen again until the beginning of the next round of downtime.
 During a round of downtime, a PC can perform the following actions:

 - **1 Action.** Choose and gain the benefit of 1 downtime activity.